-The Counseling Center offers both master level internship opportunities at Longwood University.
+The Counseling Center offers master level internship opportunities at Longwood University.
 Responsibilities include providing individual and group counseling, offering outreach opportunities to the Longwood community, consultation to the campus community, and providing information about our services at campus events.
 The experiences you will be exposed to at the Counseling Center will not only help you develop clinical skills to work at other counseling center, but also skills that are transferable to a diverse array of professional work environments.
 The Counseling Center provides weekly case conference and individual supervision to help students become competent professionals.
 The Counseling Center will accept up to a maximum of three graduate students for their internship experience.
 This opportunity is open to master level counseling students from other colleges as well.
-The Counseling Center is IACCS accredited and provides supervised experience that contributes to the LPC licensure process.
+The Counseling Center is IACS accredited and provides supervised experience that contributes to the LPC licensure process.

 All applications for internship need to be submitted a semester in advance of planned internship.

 The application process for master level internship is the following:

 - One page cover letter expressing your interest in the internship.

 - A resume.

 - Two professional or academic letters of recommendation that include contact information.

 - An interview with the Training Coordinator, Dr. David Davino.

 Practicum/Intern, 2011-2012 Academic Year